jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 # wdio-v5-upgrade-helper-service
 This plugin will allow developers to upgrade to webdriver 5.0 without having to change all of the renamed v4 commands in their codebase.

-Note this plugin only works with webdriver 5.2.8 and up.
+Note this plugin works best with WebdriverIO version 5.7.0 or greater.
 Please upgrade to the latest version of [webdriverio](https://github.com/webdriverio/webdriverio) if you have not done so already.

 # Install via npm
 ```